Huddersfield: Green belt

 Huddersfield is within a green belt region that extends into the Kirklees borough and wider surrounding counties.
 It is in place to reduce urban sprawl, prevent the towns in the West Yorkshire Urban Area conurbation from further convergence, protect the identity of outlying communities, encourage brownfield reuse, and preserve nearby countryside.
 This is achieved by restricting inappropriate development within the designated areas, and imposing stricter conditions on permitted building.

 The green belt surrounds the Huddersfield built-up area, a much-wooded buffer zone.
-Larger outlying communities such as Upper Hopton, Grange Moor, Highburton, Farnley Tyas, Netherton, Honley, Outlane, Slaithwaite, Wellhouse are exempt from this.
-Nearby smaller villages, hamlets and rural areas such as Thurgory, Gawthorpe Green, Bog Green, Upper Heaton, Wilberlee, South Crosland, Rushfield Bridge, and Bank End see their unbuilt land included in the designation.
+Larger outlying communities, such as Upper Hopton, Grange Moor, Highburton, Farnley Tyas, Netherton, Honley, Outlane, Slaithwaite and Wellhouse, are exempt from this.
+Nearby smaller villages, hamlets and rural areas such as Thurgory, Gawthorpe Green, Bog Green, Upper Heaton, Wilberlee, South Crosland, Rushfield Bridge and Bank End see their unbuilt land included in the designation.
 Much semi-rural land on the fringes forms the rest.
 It was chiefly defined in the 1960s, and across Kirklees covers about 70%, i.e. 23,050 ha (2017, excluding the Peak District National Park).

 A subsidiary aim is to encourage play, sport and leisure, through woodland, moor, streams, green meadows, fields, small bogs.
 Features are: